AdobeDocs/commerce-operations.en/help/installation/prerequisites/web-server/nginx.md

 *  [Clone the git repository](https://developer.adobe.com/commerce/contributor/guides/install/clone-repository/)

-For this example, we'll install using Composer and the command line.
+This example shows a Composer-based installation using the command line.

 1. As the [file system owner](../file-system/overview.md), log in to your application server.